IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 <summary>1 - Request a watsonx Orchestrate environment</summary>

-This 301 demonstration requires an IBM watsonx Orchestrate (standard or enterprise) environmant with the **'builder profile'** access rights.
+This 301 demonstration requires an IBM watsonx Orchestrate (standard or enterprise) environment with the **'builder profile'** access rights.
 The procedure to request a watsonx Orchestrate environment access is documented on the <a href='https://techzone.ibm.com/collection/watsonx-orchestrate' target="_blank">watsonx Orchestrate environment access on TechZone</a>.

 Make sure you are granted the **'builder profile'** role in your 301 environement request.